socketcan-rs/socketcan-rs/doc/CanDumpLogFormat.md

   Note that the library takes the *opposite* action on the same out-of-range value when it arrives as a raw C `can_frame` rather than as log text: `From<can_frame>`/`TryFrom<can_frame>` clamp the length to `CAN_MAX_DLEN` instead of rejecting.
 A struct handed over by the kernel is data to sanitize — and `From` cannot fail — whereas log text is untrusted input that this parser can and should refuse.
 See the `normalize_dlc()` doc comment in `src/frame.rs` for the full split.
 - Error frames are supported in both directions as of v4.0.
 The parser branches on `CAN_ERR_FLAG` before decoding the identifier, because the error-class bits sit above `CAN_EFF_MASK` and would otherwise be rejected as an out-of-range extended ID. `Display` emits the identifier **with** `CAN_ERR_FLAG` included, matching candump, so a line round-trips exactly; emitting the bare class bits would produce output that re-parsed as a standard data frame.
 - A short error-frame payload is zero-padded out to the full eight bytes, since that is what the kernel always delivers.
 A hand-written log line with fewer than eight data bytes therefore does not round-trip byte-for-byte.
+- The direction field is parsed when present and rejected with `ParseError::InvalidFrameDirection` when the fourth field is neither `R` nor `T`.
+Lowercase is accepted, although candump only writes uppercase.
+A fifth field, which candump does not emit, is ignored.
 - **The `_dlc` suffix is not supported.** A line containing it is rejected with `ParseError::InvalidCanFrame`. `CanDataFrame` has nowhere to store a raw DLC greater than its data length — `libc::can_frame::len8_dlc` exists in the wrapped struct but is unused by this crate — so accepting the suffix would mean either silently discarding it (making that one field lossy while every other round-trips) or widening the frame type's public API.
 Deferred pending a decision on `CAN_RAW_CC_LEN8_DLC` support for sockets generally.